LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 4 END
 ```

-Notice the first step is to remove the contents of register 5 so that it does not get counted in the value moved from register 4.
+Notice the first step is to remove the contents of register 5 so that the value does not get counted with the value moved from register 4.

 ### Program 4: ```COPY[1,3]```